dsteves28/CyberSecurity-Bootcamp/04. Linux SysAdmin Fundamentals/README.md

 3. Command to run an audit: sudo lynis audit system

 4. Provide a report from the Lynis output on what can be done to harden the system.

+Report output:

+### Chrootkit
+1. Command to install chkrootkit: sudo apt install chkrootkit

+2. Command to see documentation and instructions: man chkrootkit

+3. Command to run expert mode: sudo chkrootkit -x

+4. Provide a report from the chrootkit output on what can be done to harden the system.